hoopdad/hoopdad.github.io/docs/cloud/_posts/2024-08-30-Monoliths-are-still-bad-even-in-Terraform.md

 Reusabilty is clearly the intent of this post.
 The challenges are in getting configurations just so for your unique infrastructure environment, where security policies, financial priorities, skillset levels, and volume of work are different between every company.

 We want to write reusable Terraform in cases where it is particularly tricky or errors can occur.
 These may include incorporating corporate security policies, FinOps requirements, or other Cloud Engineering best practices.
 Getting a library of these helps an organization more easily support infrastructure management.

+The parallel to the "composability" attribute of SOA and microservices design should be drawn.
+A hardened module supports a composable architecture by being atomic in nature while the deployment pattern serves as the composer, pulling together the atomic units to solve business problems.

 ### Maintainability is Longevity